A luxurious and charming country house just waiting to be discovered, Gliffaes Country House Hotel is one of the best luxury hotels in South Wales.

 Dining at Gliffaes Country House Hotel

-Gliffaes Country House Hotel is well known for its excellent fine dining, and I was really excited to try out the food here.
+Gliffaes Country House Hotel is famous for its excellent fine dining, and I was looking forward to trying out the food here.

 The kitchen team use local seasonal produce to create an exciting menu, and the ingredients are of the highest quality.

-Dinner at Gliffaes starts in the hotel’s cosy bar, which is stocked with an extensive range of drinks.
+Dinner at Gliffaes starts in the hotel’s cosy bar, which has an extensive range of drinks.

 I was asked to go to the bar around 30 minutes before my table was booked, so that I could choose from the menu in comfort.
 Alternatively, you can take your drinks through to the sitting room to decide.
 Either way, you will be informed when your food is ready so that you can move to your table.